Ceiba protects threatened ecosystems

 Social Justice

-We respect the values, dignity, knowledge, contributions, and sovereignty of our partners and the cultures in which we work.
-We believe people of all ages, genders, and races should have equal access to opportunity, knowledge, and a healthy environment.
+We respect the values, dignity, knowledge, contributions, and perspectives of our partners and the cultures in which we work.
+We believe people of all ages, genders, and races should have equal access to opportunity and knowledge.

 Knowledge